The Best Way to Store CBD: An Evidence-Based Guide

 They then compared how much CBD was lost between the different testing conditions.
 They found that: (2)

-• CBD powder degraded much slower than CBD oil, losing only about ~10% of its CBD content after 1 year, regardless of how it was stored
+• CBD powder degraded much slower than CBD oil, losing only about ~10% of its CBD content after one year, regardless of how it was stored

 • The temperature had by far the biggest impact, followed by air exposure